mitschabaude/webauthn-secret/README.md

 # webauthn-secret

-_repurposing webauthn for end-to-end-encryption and peer-to-peer digital signature systems!_
+_repurposing webauthn for end-to-end-encryption and peer-to-peer digital signatures!_

 an in-browser, webauthn version of https://jbp.io/2015/11/23/abusing-u2f-to-store-keys.html